Asian markets advance on optimism over China-US trade

 BANGKOK (AP) — Shares in Asia rose Monday, extending gains on Wall Street last week.
 Buying enthusiasm has been spurred by renewed hopes for progress on resolving the trade standoff between the U.S. and China.
-Shares rose in Shanghai and Hong Kong early Monday despite news that China's economy grew at its lowest pace in three decades last year.
+Shares rose in Shanghai and Hong Kong despite news that China's economy grew at its slowest pace in three decades last year.

 CHINA ECONOMY: The world's second-largest economy expanded by 6.6 percent over a year earlier, down from 2017's 6.9 percent, official data showed Monday.
 Growth in the three months ending in December cooled to 6.4 percent from the previous quarter's 6.5 percent.
 China's communist leaders are trying to steer China to slower, more self-sustaining growth based on consumer spending instead of trade and investment.
 But the slowdown has been sharper than expected, prompting Beijing to ease lending controls and step up government spending to shore up growth and avoid politically dangerous job losses.
 The lackluster data raised hopes for more policy action.